rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Internal Error Handling

-All the APIs should return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.
+All the `APIs` must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.

 ### Persistence Model